SJ23 Tech Tip F12, (Issued 1998-10-26) Art Brown

 Boom Topping Lift - Factory Kit.

-When the mainsail is raised on an SJ23, it holds the boom up.
+OPERATION - When the SJ23 mainsail is raised, it holds the boom up.
 As the mainsheet, boom vang and gravity pull the boom down the mainsail leech is pulled tight.
-When the mainsail is lowered, the topping lift holds the boom up, otherwise the boom would fall into the cockpit, creating a hazard to crew below and possibly stressing the gooseneck at the mast.
-The SJ23 topping lift option shown above is adjustable, allowing the sailor to adjust the height of the boom.
+When the mainsail is lowered, the topping lift holds the boom up, otherwise it would fall into the cockpit, creating a headache to crew and possibly stressing the gooseneck at the mast.
+The SJ23 topping lift option shown above is adjustable, allowing the sailor to adjust the height of the supported boom.

 There are several situations where you should shorten or tighten the topping lift to support the boom.